CyB1K/PS4-Fake-PKG-Tools-3.87/README.md

 Credits to flat_z, cfwprophet, SocraticBliss, TheRadziu and everyone else who worked on earlier tools patches!

 Credits to LMAN for his legendary loader and patched gengp4 :)

+Credits to Illusion0002 for the PKG limit remove!

 Credits to TheRadziu, Arczi and Opoisso for the help!